openedx/tcril-onboarding/docs/source/first-steps.rst

 -----------------------------------------------------------------
 Set up an account with
 `Jira/Confluence <https://openedx.atlassian.net/jira/projects>`__ by clicking
-the sign-in icon in the top right, and setting up your account via Google using your tCRIL email address.
+the sign-in icon in the top right, and setting up your account via Google SSO using your tCRIL email address.
 Verify your email address using the link sent from Jira.
 Use the grid of nine dots in the upper left corner to switch between Jira and Confluence.